What is Earth Optimism?

 Scientists have communicated their discoveries of ever increasing damage to the species and ecosystems of the planet to a concerned public.
 Yet this is the beginning, not the end, of a conversation.
 We need to share what’s working in conservation and why, so that successes can be scaled up and replicated.
 Only with the possibility of solutions can the global community be engaged to address the problems we face.

 What are the Earth Optimism yearly events?

 All events are focused around convening to discuss and share solutions – what are the best minds, boldest experiments, and most innovative community practices telling us about how to preserve biodiversity, protect natural resources, and address climate change?
 In 2017, the Global Earth Optimism Summit was an unprecedented gathering of thought leaders, practitioners, pioneering scientists and researchers, major civic and industry participants, national and international media, and philanthropists who make up the conservation-minded citizens of our world.
 In 2018 and 2019 we hosted digital events focused through social media platforms.
 2020 is being planned now as a digital summit to be live broadcast over April 22-24.

 Who should be involved?

 The #EarthOptimism spirit is for everyone!
-We invite you to participate in our yearly events held around Earth Day, April 22, by creating your own #EarthOptimism sister event or hold community oriented activities.
+We invite you to participate in our global year-round events by creating your own #EarthOptimism sister event or holding community oriented activities.